-The pilot project as a springboard to consider larger interventions, such as a long-term citizen science initiative connected to policy and advocacy work, a documentary, gamification tools for wider offline and online dissemination, by a growing community of 1.5°C lifestyles pioneers.
-All the developed tools and methods are publicly available via the 1five.org website and can be used by any other team that wants to build on what was created.
+The pilot project is a springboard to consider larger interventions, such as a long-term citizen science initiative connected to policy and advocacy work, a documentary, gamification tools for wider offline and online dissemination, by a growing community of 1.5°C lifestyles pioneers.
+All the developed tools and methods are publicly available via the lfive.org website.

-The general timeline of the project was organized in phases with the following sequence:
+The general timeline of the project was organized in phases with the following sequence